Here’s a bucket list of winter activities filled with classic wintertime fun and new and unique ideas for kids and adults.

 19. Share a winter story

-Cuddle up to share an entertaining or educational winter story of your own, or read a winter book aloud to your children.
+Cuddle up to share an entertaining or educational winter story, or read a winter book aloud to your children.
 Here’s a great list of winter solstice books for children that offer an excellent choice–> Winter Solstice Books.

 20. Have a Snowball Fight or War

-Having a snowball fight is one of the most classic winter activities for kids and adults of all time, no matter what you call it.
-So, whether you call it a snowball fight, a snowball war, snowfall fun-time, or a friendly game of avoiding the flying snowball–get out there for some old-fashioned family fun!
+Having a snowball fight is one of the most classic winter activities for kids and adults, no matter what you call it.
+So, whether you call it a snowball fight, a snowball war, snowballing good time, or a friendly game of avoiding the flying snowball–get the kids outside for some old-fashioned family fun!

 So, be sure to let everyone know snowballs are never to be aimed above the neck or at anyone’s private places–along with any other rules you may have.
-It’s the kids and families with good “snowball fun” rules that enjoy their “snowball fights” the most–even when they ambush each other.
+The kids and families with good “snowball fun” rules enjoy their “snowball fights” the most–even when they ambush each other.
 Unless “no ambushing” is a family rule, of course.

 Some parents make all infidels give a proper warning before throwing any snowballs across enemy lines, while others love the thrill of a surprise “snowball fun” attack.
-So, stay within the boundaries of your family’s rules, and all will be fair in family love and snowball fun wars.
+So, stay within the boundaries of your family’s rules, and most importantly–have fun!

 21. Feed winter Birds and animals